badair/C-Compiler-for-TINY-Architecture/README.md

 you must declare something in the first clause of a for-loop header

-the compile-time operations at global scope are syntactically less flexible than run-time operations
+definitions at global scope are syntactically less flexible than runtime computed expressions, mostly due to poor design decisions

 scope might be buggy - i.e. variables of same name in different places might not compile correctly